New York state Senate candidate Salazar accuses Netanyahu aide of sexual assault

 That intrigue has also included criticism over inconsistencies about how she has described her background, implying that she was a working-class immigrant from Colombia when in fact she grew up in a middle-class family in Jupiter, Florida.

-Keyes referenced the controversy over Salazar's past when responding to her allegations.
+Keyes referred to the controversy over Salazar's past when responding to her allegations.

 "This false accusation is made by someone who has proven to be repeatedly dishonest about her own life," he said.
 "This is yet another example of her dishonesty."